Virtualization-projects/rancher-labs-wiki/Ldap-Auth-Configuration.md

 We would then take the value of **userAccountControl** attribute for each user and compare it with the **514** to determine if that user is enabled or disabled.
 We will not use disabled users.
 (Unless the want to be able to to use inactive and active user accounts.)

-Rancher then would use the **name** attribute in Ldap as the name for the Identity within our api.
+Rancher then would use the **name** attribute in Ldap as the name for the [[Identity|Identity And Authentication]] within our api.
 The **distinguishedname** attribute would be used as its externalId which is what we store in the database for Environment/ environment membership. **distinguishedname** is the only value from Ldap that we store in our database for any user or group.

 ##Groups